jonnor/ESC-CNN-microcontroller/report/report.md

 with an accuracy of either Class 2 or Class 1.
 The equivalent standard for North America is ANSI S1.4[@ANSISoundLevelMeters], and Type 1/2 accuracy.

+`TODO: write why knowing the noise source/type is useful`

 Most sensors also aim to provide information that can be used to characterize the noise.
 This requires much more data than sound level measurements, making it challenging to transmit within the bandwidth and energy budget of a sensor.